 Waste is not only material loss

 Higher waste problems increase time, stripping and inspection cost.
-Waste separation should be part of die planning.
+Waste separation is handled as part of die planning.

 For BOBST-style jobs, share drawing, quantity, machine, stripping expectations and stacking needs together.